HowManyOliversAreThere/micropython-8encoder/README.md

 encoder = M5_8Encoder(i2c)
 ```

-See the `examples` folder to see how to utilise this further, or `m5_8encoder.py` for the class definition and available methods.
+See the `examples` folder for a basic example of how to utilise the `M5_8Encoder` object, and see `m5_8encoder.py` for the class definition and all of the available methods.
-You will need to ensure you're setting SDA and SCL pin numbers correctly, and note that the examples here use the `SoftI2C` module but you could easily also use `I2C` (hardware I2C instead of software I2C).
+You will need to ensure you're setting SDA and SCL pin numbers correctly, and note that the examples here use the `SoftI2C` module but you could also use `I2C` (hardware I2C instead of software I2C) depending on your port / board.